izikeros/blog/content/posts/posts/2023/2023-11-01-boosting_RAG.md

 Having multiple indexes and routing queries to the appropriate index can be beneficial.
 For instance, different indexes could handle summarization questions, pointed questions, and date-sensitive questions.
 Trying to optimize one index for all these behaviors may compromise its effectiveness.

-In conclusion, the performance of RAG in production can be significantly improved by applying a range of techniques, including hybrid search, chunk summarization, overlapping chunks, fine-tuned embedding models, metadata enhancement, re-ranking, addressing the 'lost in the middle' problem, query transformations, meta-data filtering, and query routing.
+The performance of RAG in production can be significantly improved by applying a range of techniques, including hybrid search, chunk summarization, overlapping chunks, fine-tuned embedding models, metadata enhancement, re-ranking, addressing the 'lost in the middle' problem, query transformations, meta-data filtering, and query routing.
 These strategies will help to optimize the RAG pipeline, ensuring higher quality output and improved overall performance.

 <a id="references"></a>
 ## References